The Mist Trail and John Muir Trail are two of Yosemite’s most iconic hikes, each leading to the breathtaking Vernal and Nevada Falls. 😍

 Pet-friendly?
 No, pets are not allowed

-Keep an eye out for vibrant rainbows and feel the refreshing mist as you ascend the iconic granite steps.
+Keep an eye out for vibrant rainbows and feel the refreshing mist as you ascend the iconic granite steps!

-Hiking Tip: You can retrace your steps down the Mist Trail to complete this hike, but this route isn’t recommended due to risk of congestion, especially during peak season.
+🥾 Hiking Tip: You can retrace your steps down the Mist Trail to complete this hike, but this route isn’t recommended due to risk of congestion, especially during peak season.
+The recommended route is to take the Clark Point Cutoff and hop onto the John Muir Trail to return to the trailhead.

 Length: 6 miles